Is it Alzheimer’s or a Mold Infection?

 We’ve all been around mold at some point in our lives.
 It’s that gross-smelling build-up that makes itself at home in damp, humid parts of the house, like your shower or the dark corners of your basement.

 In addition to being unseemly to look at and smell, mold can wreak havoc on your health when exposed to it for an extended period.
 Some molds produce mycotoxins, toxic compounds that can have damaging neurological effects when inhaled or ingested.
-These can cause inflammation in the hippocampus, the part of the brain you use for learning, memory, and your sleep cycle.
+These can cause inflammation in the hippocampus, which is a deep part of the brain.
+It plays a critical role in learning, retaining memory, and the sleep cycle.

 These mycotoxins can lead to brain malfunction, even to the point of mimicking aspects of Alzheimer’s.
 People who are exposed to mycotoxins for long periods can experience brain fog, confusion, memory loss, and difficulty concentrating.
 Mold can also cause depression, insomnia, and anxiety.